 If a lien meets one or more of these conditions, it may be removed in your bankruptcy case.

 Each case is unique.
 But in general, debtors are able to eliminate more liens by filing for Chapter 13 bankruptcy rather than Chapter 7 bankruptcy.
-Learn more about how you can eliminate liens and protect your personal property by speaking to the attorneys at Mitchell & Hammond.
+Learn more about how you can eliminate liens and protect your personal property by speaking to the attorneys at Hammond Law Firm.

 Schedule A Free Consultation With Our Bankruptcy Attorneys to Discuss Eliminating Liens & Judgments

-If you’re ready to take control of your finances—and eliminate your liens and judgments—contact the skilled bankruptcy attorneys at Mitchell & Hammond as soon as possible.
+If you’re ready to take control of your finances—and eliminate your liens and judgments—contact the skilled bankruptcy attorneys at Hammond Law Firm as soon as possible.
 We have helped thousands of clients get their finances back on track by filing for bankruptcy.
 To schedule a free consultation, call 405-216-0007 or submit your information via the form on this website.